miwoow/tcpproxyforbsd/README.md

 1. make

 # Protocol
 1. Once proxy connect to upstream server.
-Proxy will send client real ip in uint32\_t format to upstream server in network order.
+Proxy will send client real ip in uint32\_t format to upstream server in network byte order.